-As busy business owners, executives, and supervisors responsible for hiring, every minute of your day are spoken for.
-So filling open positions quickly with capable, independent employees is crucial.
+As busy business owners, executives, and supervisors who are responsible for hiring, every minute of your day is spoken for.
+So, filling open positions quickly with capable, independent employees is crucial.

 Hiring for Cultural Fit

 Hiring people that fit the company culture is a common practice.
 There are several reasons that this approach to hiring appears to make sense.

 We are naturally drawn to people like ourselves.
 Therefore, they are easy to identify, are comfortable to be around, and make communication easier.

 Another reason companies and organizations hire this way is that culture is strong and has the potential to chew up and spit out a person that’s not a fit!